General Pediatric Surgery Fellowships

-The first year resident in Pediatric Surgery is the Chief Resident on the pediatric surgical service at the University of Maryland for six months.
-His/her team consists of a general surgery resident, surgical intern and a senior pediatric resident.
+The first-year resident in pediatric surgery is the chief resident on the pediatric surgical service at the University of Maryland for three months.
+Their team consists of a general surgery resident, surgical intern and a senior pediatric resident.

 Research facilities that are housed in the Preclinical Teaching Facility provide for the care of small and large animals as well as the sophisticated equipment necessary for fetal and newborn surgery in animals.

 The first year of the training program is designed to expose the resident to general pediatric surgery and a number of surgical and pediatric subspecialties.